 Wednesday Apr 13th 2022, 0600-1900

 Chaves trail to Fivemile Pass Tank #2, EABO mm 101.5, Segment 2 mm 51.6.
-26.6 miles.

 It was a cold one overnight.
 It got to 36 degrees inside my tent but outside, the temperature plummeted to 27 as we started walking.
 It’s amazing how much heat a tent can trap…even one as well ventilated as mine.
-I stayed just warm enough and didn’t even have to break a chemical handwarmer package (which I picked up in Sedona as extra peace of mind).
+I stayed just warm enough and didn’t even have to break a chemical handwarmer (which I picked up in Sedona for extra peace of mind).

 We were eventually dumped alongside HWY 17, crossing it at an underpass, then onto a series of jeep trails for the rest of the morning.
-Some were no longer in service and very rocky while others were very smooth and pleasant, an easy roll.
-We gained some elevation, then dropped into a small gully that has clear pools of water in it’s wash.
+Some were no longer in service and very rocky while others were smooth and pleasant, an easy roll.
+We gained some elevation, then dropped into a small gully that had clear pools of water in its wash.
 I had to break ice to scoop this beautiful water.
 What a treat.
 It wasn’t even listed as a source on our map (Rarick Canyon).

 We emerged from the canyon to wind through open grasslands that almost reminded me of high alpine meadows in Colorado, or at the very least New Mexico.
 There were some vibrant patches of green and I think I even found clumps of alfalfa growing in the roads.
 It smelled and tasted like alfalfa.
 The abundance of elk tracks and severed stalks also pointed to this being a favored edible plant.
 Is there such a thing as wild alfalfa?

 We passed by many tanks through this section, most of which were filled to the brim.
 I’m so used to seeing tanks nearly dry, it was a nice change.
 We came to Mullican tank, which was more like a huge natural lake.
 It seemed to be a great place to look for wildlife.
 We spotted a great blue heron.
 Earlier I spotted a coyote too.
-Shortly after, we passed a herd of black angus cattle.
+Shortly after, we passed a herd of black Angus cattle.
 They circled up and I could just make out a tiny black figure in the grass.
 It appeared a new calf had just dropped.

 As soon as we got to the bottom, we started running into day hikers.
 We must have passed about 15, all heading back to the carpark.
 I suspect they were part of a tour group.
 The wide and groomed trail suggested that many groups visit this canyon.
 It traversed along some more spectacular red rocks for about mile, dead-ending at some glorious swimming holes.
 After passing so many people on the trail, we were surprised to find the pools empty.
-Well, save for the chitter of a rattlesnake wedged somewhere between the rocks.
+Well, save for the buzz of a rattlesnake wedged somewhere between the rocks.
 We heard it briefly in the vicinity of where we were going to stash our packs but never did lay eyes on it.
-I hoped one wouldn’t crawl inside my pack while I went swimming.
+I hoped it wouldn’t crawl inside my pack while I went swimming.

 We started up an old cattle trail that was ingeniously built by one Mr. Bell…hence the name Bell Trail.
-There was stone masonry built into the cliffs to fashion perfect switchbacks and traverses.
+There was stone masonry etched into the cliffs to fashion perfect switchbacks and traverses.
 Even though I was going up, carrying a heavy load of water, I loved this trail.
 It took me the whole ascent just to stop my teeth from chattering and even still I was feeling a chill.
 This would remain with me the rest of the afternoon and evening.